 Extracted from the Agave tequila plant, Agave syrup is often seen as more natural than zero-calorie sweeteners.
 In reality, it contains twenty to forty percent more fructose than regular sugar.
 Moreover, Agave nectar syrups are often highly processed and more similar to high-fructose corn syrup.
 Although the Agave syrup does not raise blood sugar, but this is because it goes straight to the liver after it is absorbed, which can tax the liver.

 4. Oat And Almond Milk

 As more people adopt dairy-free diets, almond milk has become a popular non-dairy alternative since it is low in calories.
 While it is a good source of calcium and vitamin D, it is really low in protein, with only one or two grams per serving.
 In addition, oat milk, the newest non-dairy trend, often includes high amounts of added sugars and additives to indulge the flavor.
 Avoid flavored versions of oat or almond milks such as chocolate and vanilla, and check the ingredient list before you buy a brand.

 You might as well enjoy that burger you’ve been craving because the alternatives aren’t as healthy as you might think.
 Turkey burgers can contain even higher levels of salt and fat than red meat for a whopping total of 850 calories.
 If you think vegetarian burgers are any better, consider that they are often filled with a variety of dubious ingredients such as processed soy protein, canola oil, caramel coloring and xanthan gum.
+Plant-based burgers may be all the rage but many contain pea protein, which unless organic, contains loads of harmful pesticides (which you won’t find on the label).
 Either indulge in the burger, or stick to healthier substitutes for red meat such as beans, lentils, eggs, dairy, fermented soy, nuts and seeds.